braphael99/NLPGroup5/README.md

 #### Part 2: Setting Up for Training

 While running the blocks sequentially, we arrive to the sections with ```AutoModelForMultipleChoice``` and ```DataCollatorForMultipleChoice```.
 Both of these sections set up our models to fit with our adjusted datasets by setting them up in a multiple choice fashion.
-Next we set up our function to compute our evaluation metrics (In this case we are using F1 sccore to evaluate our models).
+Next we set up our function to compute our evaluation metrics (In this case we are using F1 score to evaluate our models).

 #### Part 3: Training